MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 Explore the Code: On the project page, you can view the code I used to recreate the anthem, including the functions PlayNote, Rest, Beats, Chord, and Velocity.

 Play the Music: Use the play button in TunePad to listen to the coded rendition of the anthem.
-This will give you a sense of how the melody and accompaniment come together.
+This will show you how the melody and accompaniment come together.

 First, on the top right, you will see 2 buttons, triangle and square.

 <img width="514" alt="Ảnh chụp Màn hình 2024-11-05 lúc 3 25 07 CH" src="https://github.com/user-attachments/assets/cb08e09a-805b-46bd-bd83-fc006ea7295b">

 Step 1: Press the square button to restart every cell.

 Step 2: To start playing the music, press the triangle button.

 Understand the Structure: Take a look at the different cells, where I separated the melody and accompaniment to provide a full, layered sound.